quibbble/go-quill/README.md

 # go-quill

 ## TODO
+- Need to add a way for items to keep track of which trait(s) they applied to a unit
+  - Trait needs a field to allow trait to keep track of if it was applied via item
+- Add unstable
 - Add cursed X trait
 - Add dominion trait
 - Add friendly fire trait (attacked by friendly unit heals it)